iliakan/javascript-tutorial/README.md

 The tutorial is available in two languages as of now.

-This repository was hosting both of them for some time, but now it's split into two.
-Please follow a link below.
+This repository was hosting both of them for some time, but now it's split into two repositories.
+Please follow the links below.

 If you'd like to translate it into your language, feel free to contact me at iliakan@gmail.com.